 - Limited Supply: Despite the recent increase in inventory, Texas still faces a housing shortage, particularly in major metropolitan areas, which could prevent a sharp price decline.

-The Texas housing market is undeniably cooling down from its recent peaks.
-However, the available data does not point to an imminent crash.
-A confluence of factors, including a strong economy, population growth, and a history of resilience, suggests that a significant crash is unlikely.
+The Texas housing market is clearly cooling from its recent highs, but current data does not indicate an impending crash.
+A combination of factors, including a strong economy, sustained population growth, and the market’s demonstrated resilience, suggests that a major crash remains unlikely.

-A more plausible scenario is a continued slowdown or correction, characterized by:
+A more realistic scenario is a gradual slowdown or correction, marked by the following trends:

-- Longer Time on Market: Homes might take longer to sell as buyers become more selective and the market finds a new equilibrium.
+- Longer Time on Market: As of August, the average days on market (DOM) increased to 61 days, signaling that homes may take longer to sell as buyers become more selective and the market adjusts.

 Advice for Buyers and Sellers

-- Buyers: This might be an opportune time to enter the market.
-Conduct thorough research, consider your financial situation carefully, and be prepared to negotiate.
+Buyers: This could be a favorable time to enter the market.
+Take the time to conduct thorough research, assess your financial position carefully, and approach deals with room for negotiation.

 If you're looking to buy a home, careful research on specific areas, along with a realistic assessment of your budget considering interest rates, is key.
 On the other hand, if you're selling, understanding local trends and pricing strategies will be crucial for success.